PennyHow/PyTrx/docs/GetStarted.rst

 -----------------------------------------
 In this example, we will derive changes in surface area of supraglacial lakes captured from Kronebreen, Svalbard, for a small subset of the 2014 melt season.
 This example can be found in `KR_autoarea.py <https://github.com/PennyHow/PyTrx/blob/master/PyTrx/Examples/KR_autoarea.py>`_.

-We will automatically detect water on the glacier based on differences in pixel intensity and corrected for image distortion; using images from `Kronebreen camera 3 <https://github.com/PennyHow/PyTrx/tree/master/PyTrx/Examples/images/KR3_2014_subset>`_ and the associated `camera environment data <https://github.com/PennyHow/PyTrx/blob/master/PyTrx/Examples/camenv_data/camenvs/CameraEnvironmentData_KR3_2014.txt>`_.
+We will automatically detect water on the glacier based on differences in pixel intensity and corrected for image distortion; using images from `Kronebreen camera 3 <https://github.com/PennyHow/PyTrx/tree/master/PyTrx/Examples/images/KR3_2014_subset>`_ and the associated `camera environment <https://github.com/PennyHow/PyTrx/blob/master/PyTrx/Examples/camenv_data/camenvs/CameraEnvironmentData_KR3_2014.txt>`_.

 First, we need to import the PyTrx packages that we are going to use.